zhiming99/rpc-frmwrk/README.md

 5. A tree-like hierarchical persistant registry.

 ---
+[`Tue Jan 25 2022 01:38:47 PM Beijing`]
+1. Back from some urgent tasks.
+Continue the development of Json support.
+2. With Json support, the client can send/receive req/resp with a Json string.
+The server handler will handle and respond the client request in Json string too.

 [`Sat Jan 15 2022 07:03:42 PM Beijing`]
 1. Merged buf2var-dev to the master branch.
 2. The performance gain is about 10%~20%.